 - e-commerce business metrics: Customer Lifetime Value, Churn rate, Retention Rate, Year over Year Growth

 - e-commerce marketing metrics: Customer Satisfaction Index, Net Promoter Score, Marketing ROI

 - conversion optimization metrics: Conversion Rate, Revenue per Visitor, Average Order Value

 As you see, these metrics have a customer side component.
 There are some complex and more difficult to build indicators like Customer Lifetime Value or Churn Rate, but this fact shouldn’t frighten you.
 Even if, at first sight, it seems complicated to calculate those metrics and to put into practice a procedure to monitor them, you should know that they act like a mirror for your business.
 The projections of your business strengths and weaknesses find themselves in the metrics values.

 Why do I care about so much about the churn rate to write a full blog post about it

 According to Investopedia, the churn rate is the percentage of subscribers to a service who give up the service in a given period of time.
-Analyzing your business while always having the customer in your focus is the key to understand the effects of your actions.
+Analyzing your business while always having the customer in your focus is the key to understanding the effects of your actions.
 Metrics that measure the customer’s behavior are priceless because they reveal the likelihood of an existing customer to become an ex-one.
 And that’s why you should care about this metric as much as I do.